René Descartes: Philosophical work

 In his Discourse on the Method, he attempts to arrive at a fundamental set of principles that one can know as true without any doubt.
-To achieve this, he employs a method called hyperbolical/metaphysical doubt, also sometimes referred to as methodological skepticism or Cartesian doubt: he rejects any ideas that can be doubted and then re-establishes them in order to acquire a firm foundation for genuine knowledge.
-Descartes built his ideas from scratch which he does in The Meditations on First Philosophy.
+To achieve this, he employed a method called hyperbolic or metaphysical doubt, also sometimes referred to as methodological skepticism or Cartesian doubt: he rejected any ideas that can be doubted and then re-established them in order to acquire a firm foundation for genuine knowledge.
 He relates this to architecture: the top soil is taken away to create a new building or structure.
 Descartes calls his doubt the soil and new knowledge the buildings.
-To Descartes, Aristotle's foundationalism is incomplete and his method of doubt enhances foundationalism.
+To Descartes, Aristotle's foundationalism was incomplete and his method of doubt enhances foundationalism.

-Initially, Descartes arrives at only a single first principle that he thinks.
-This is expressed in the Latin phrase in the Discourse on Method "Cogito, ergo sum" (English: "I think, therefore I am").
+Initially, Descartes arrives at only a single first principle: he thinks.
+This is expressed in the Latin phrase in the Discourse on Method "Cogito, ergo sum" (English: "I think, therefore I am"), originally written in French, "Je pense, donc je suis."
 Descartes concluded, if he doubted, then something or someone must be doing the doubting; therefore, the very fact that he doubted proved his existence.
 "The simple meaning of the phrase is that if one is skeptical of existence, that is in and of itself proof that he does exist."
-These two first principles—I think and I exist—were later confirmed by Descartes' clear and distinct perception (delineated in his Third Meditation from The Meditations): as he clearly and distinctly perceives these two principles, Descartes reasoned, ensures their indubitability.
+These two first principles—I think and I exist—were later confirmed by Descartes's clear and distinct perception (delineated in his Third Meditation from The Meditations): as he clearly and distinctly perceives these two principles, Descartes reasoned, ensures their indubitability.

-Descartes concludes that he can be certain that he exists because he thinks.
-But in what form?
-He perceives his body through the use of the senses; however, these have previously been unreliable.
+Descartes concludes that he can be certain that he exists because he thinks, but perceiving his body through the use of the senses is an unreliable evidence.
 So Descartes determines that the only indubitable knowledge is that he is a thinking thing.
 Thinking is what he does, and his power must come from his essence.
 Descartes defines "thought" (cogitatio) as "what happens in me such that I am immediately conscious of it, insofar as I am conscious of it".
 Thinking is thus every activity of a person of which the person is immediately conscious.
 He gave reasons for thinking that waking thoughts are distinguishable from dreams, and that one's mind cannot have been "hijacked" by an evil demon placing an illusory external world before one's senses.

 In this manner, Descartes proceeds to construct a system of knowledge, discarding perception as unreliable and, instead, admitting only deduction as a method.